Get the agreement

 • The queue is open and the climb eases, so the company can defer when cash has better uses.

-• The holder can redeem, keep waiting, or begin converting.
+• The holder can redeem, keep converting, or keep waiting.

 • Neither is forced; the schedule steps back and lets capacity and preference decide.